LuisRodrigoArce-Valdes/markdown-cv/index.md

 ### Postdoctoral Fellowships

 `2023-2025`
 **Concordia University**.
 Supervisor: Rassim Khelifa.
 Horizon Postdoctoral Fellowship.
-Sustainable solutions for aquatic insects conservation: Uncovering biodiversity processes that promote ecosystem resilience against multiple stressors.
+Uncovering patterns in odonate trophic ecology and insect monitoring using eDNA metabarcoding / Towards the development of sustainable solutions of waste management and food security using the Black Soldier Fly.

 ### Research Assistance